zmancekpali/Personal---Zoja/README.md

 - The code for all of the statistical analysis on my dissertation data can be found [here](https://github.com/zmancekpali/Personal---Zoja/blob/main/Dissertation/Dissertation.R)

 Alternatively, if you are interested in my other coding work:
-- The [Data Science Folder](https://github.com/zmancekpali/Personal---Zoja/tree/main/Data%20Science) contains all of my work done during the Data Science for Ecological and Environmental Sciences undergraduate course at the University of Edinburgh, including my own [coding tutotial](https://github.com/zmancekpali/Personal---Zoja/tree/main/Data%20Science/Data%20Science%20Tutorial)
+- The [Data Science Folder](https://github.com/zmancekpali/Personal---Zoja/tree/main/Data%20Science%20for%20EES%20Course) contains all of my work done during the Data Science for Ecological and Environmental Sciences undergraduate course at the University of Edinburgh, including my own [coding tutotial](https://github.com/zmancekpali/Personal---Zoja/tree/main/Data%20Science%20for%20EES%20Course/Data%20Science%20Tutorial)
+- Any additional coursework involving coding can be found [here](https://github.com/zmancekpali/Personal---Zoja/tree/main/UoE%20Courses)
-- You can also see my ever-evolving script of common and useful bits of code I use regularly [here](https://github.com/zmancekpali/Personal---Zoja/blob/main/Other%20useful%20content/Collection%20of%20useful%20things/Collection.R)
+- You can also see my ever-evolving script of common and useful bits of code I use regularly [here](https://github.com/zmancekpali/Personal---Zoja/blob/main/Useful%20Code/Collection%20of%20useful%20things/Collection.R)

 ## Coding etiquette for this repository:
 The following rules should be upheld at all times when coding or working in this repo: